About our Asparagus Risotto Recipe:

 Hearty alpine cuisine is a great reward after hiking uphill to admire the Wildflowers in the Dolomites, where you’ll find a great variety of risotto dishes that will keep your taste buds happy through both of our Dolomites tours.
+We alos use wild asparagus that we forage in Sicily to make asparagus risotto with a zingier taste due to the slight bitterness in the wild asparagus.
+Whether using cultivated or wild asparagus, the procedere for making our asparagus risotto recipe is the same:

 For the Vegetable Broth